gohugoio/hugo/content/content-management/taxonomies.md

 By using taxonomic weight, the same piece of content can appear in different positions in different taxonomies.

 {{% note "Limits to Ordering Taxonomies" %}}
-Currently taxonomies only support the default ordering of content which is weight -> date.
+Currently taxonomies only support the [default `weight => date` ordering of list content](/templates/ordering-and-grouping/#default-weight-date).
 For more information, see the documentation on [taxonomy templates](/templates/taxonomy-templates/).
 {{% /note %}}

 [`urlize` template function]: /functions/urlize/
 [content section]: /content-section/